convidev-tud/driftool/README.md

 > This repository is part of a research project of the [*Software Technology Group*](https://tu-dresden.de/ing/informatik/smt/st?set_language=en) at *Dresden University of Technology*.
 Contact Karl Kegel (KKegel) for further information.

 The driftool calculates the drift analysis for git repositories.
-It automatically compares all branches, simulates merges and generates both a scalar drift metric, as well as a 3D view of the repository drift.
+It automatically simulates merges in between all branches to find potential conflicts.
+It generates both a scalar drift metric, as well as a 3D view of the repository drift.
 The pairwise distance is the number of lines of merge conflicts.
 The base measure of the point-cloud is the *mean absolute deviation around a central point*.